HELP! Are snake plants poisonous to cats? My pet cat just tried to repot my Sansevieria trifasciata and make lunch out of the leaves!

 In humans, contact with the sap of the plant can cause minor skin irritation.

 Because cats are covered with fur, they are unlikely to make skin contact with the plant’s sap; however, a curious cat may bite the plant and ingest its sap or flesh.

 What Are The Symptoms Of Poisoning?

-Ingesting the sap of the Snake Plant can cause a number of symptoms, including:
+Ingesting the sap of the Mother-in-law’s tongue can cause a number of symptoms, including:

 - Refusal to Eat

 If you notice your cat or other pets exhibiting any of the symptoms listed above, be sure to contact your vet.